andreabassetti/fairtrade/README.md

 ## Machine Learning Model:
 Our Machine learning model reads in a csv file that is edited from the Fair Trade USA Excel file we started with.
 The Team runs a RandomForestClassifier to identify which attributes form the survey are the best predictor scores for the NPS score they are giving the farm.
 We will be running a ternary (one more than a binary) model where there are three outcomes: promoter, neutral, or demoter.
 (This is a widely used score, here is more info about it: https://www.netpromoter.com/know/).
 We will work with the model to identify the attributes that will give us the highest accuracy and the ideal number of attributes needed to make the prediction.
 The majority of the data has values in the form of strings, these will be cleaned and recoded to numerical values as to reflect our NPS scoring system.
 - Reads a CSV file with 3612 entries into Jupyter Notebook
-- Drops ‘factory_recommend_tf_core’ and set as the test case
+- Drops ‘factory_recommend_tf_core’ and assigns it as a feature set
-- From the rest of the database, make prediction using the RandomForestClassifier
+- From the rest of the database, make prediction using the RandomForestClassifier with train and test
 - Makes a Confusion Matrix from the data with a 62.7% accuracy
-- Determines the most important aspects (age_core)
+- Sorts the most important features for the prediction, with the most iportant one being age_core

 ## Database: